Wave computation on the Poincar\'e dodecahedral space: Introduction.

+where the complex numbers $a,b,c_q,c'_q$ are determined by the initial data.
+This method is powerful since the eigenvalues are explicit (see \cite{Aur}, \cite{Ike}, \cite{Lach}, \cite{Leh-W-U-G-Lu}) and the drawback of this spectral method, namely the numerical computation of the eigenmodes $\Psi_q$, has been recently overcome in \cite{Aurich2}.
+Moreover, we can prove that the accuracy of the approximate solution $\Psi_{[N]}(t,x):=a-bt-\sum_{0<q<N}\left(c_qe^{iqt}+c'_qe^{-iqt}\right)\Psi_q(x)$ is estimated as

-In this paper we adopt the time approach previously developed in \cite{Bach}, where we studied a toy model of hyperbolic universe.
-Among several advantages, this method could be extended to investigate numerically the non-linear dynamics.
+Since the sequences $c_q$ and $c'_q$ go to zero as $q\rightarrow\infty$ faster than any inverse power of $q$ when the initial data are $C^{\infty}$, this scheme provides a very precise approximation for the smooth solutions.
+Nevertheless, in this paper we adopt the finite element method previously developed in \cite{Bach}, where we studied a toy model of hyperbolic universe.
+This method is less accurate than the spectral approach since the accuracy does not increase with the regularity of the initial data: it is first order.
+But it has several advantages: there is no heavy precomputing such as the calculation of the eigenmodes, and above all, this algorithm could be extended much more easily than the spectral expansion, to investigate numerically the non-linear dynamics, under the simplifying (standard) assumption that the Friedmann-Lema\^{i}tre metric remains valid despite the non-linearity.

 The construction of PDS is detailled in the next section.
 In the third part we get a practical description of the particular fundamental domain $\mathcal{F}$ that contains $(1,0,0,0)$ of $\RR^4$, and also we get a numerical description of the projection $\mathcal{F}_v$ of $\mathcal{F}$ in $\RR^3$.
 We mainly use the quaternionic calculus.
 Next we consider the scalar wave operator $\partial^2_t-\Delta_{\mathbf{K}}$ on the dodecahedral universe $\RR_t\times\mathbf{K}$.
 Then, we compute the solutions of the wave equation in the time domain, by using a variational method and a discretization with finite elements.
 The domain of calculus is $\mathcal{F}_v$, therefore the initial Cauchy problem on the manifold without boundary $\mathbf{K}$, becomes a mixed problem on $\mathcal{F}_v$ with suitable periodic boundary conditions on $\partial\mathcal{F}_v$.
 These boundary constraints are implemented in the choice of the basis of finite elements.
 We validate our results by performing a Fourier analysis of the transient waves that allows to find a lot of eigenvalues of the Laplace-Beltrami operator $\Delta_{\mathbf{K}}$ on PDS.